LiveSplit/livesplit-core/crates/livesplit-auto-splitting/README.md

         list_ptr: *mut ProcessId,
         list_len_ptr: *mut usize,
     ) -> bool;
-    /// Checks whether is a process is still open.
+    /// Checks whether a process is still open.
 You should detach from a
     /// process and stop using it if this returns `false`. pub fn process_is_open(process: Process) -> bool;
     /// Reads memory from a process at the address given.
 This will write